-Giving your baby magnesium with milk
+Giving your baby magnesium

 Milk is a natural source of magnesium, and you’ll be able to quickly provide your baby with the adequate amount needed.
 However, the best way to provide your infant with proper amounts of magnesium is by giving foods or cereals fortified in magnesium with milk.